MikeyB2/MovieApi/README.md

 # MovieApi
-Creating a movie search api with an IMDB feature and an Ebay feature
+Creating a movie search api with an IMDB feature and an Youtube Trailer feature